 - Know whom your child or teen is chatting with and who they are friends with online.
 Nuwber is a people search site with a huge database of USA citizens.
 Simply check a youngster’s phone each day and run the names that are found on social media or in messages through Nuwber to reveal where individuals appear online or if they are whom they say they are.

 - Use blocking software to block internet access to whichever sites seem suspicious.
 Many types of monitoring and blocking software is now available to parents.
+You can use different mobile proxies to restrict access to dangerous sites.

 - Address issues with a youngster if they seem secretive or otherwise socially withdraw.
 Communication and trust are key.